-Subject Code ECO206 Subject Title D evelopn nent Econo mics I LTP 5 1 0 Credit 6 Subject Category UC Year 2 nd Semester III
+Subject Code ECO206 Subject Title De evelopmo ent Econon nics - I LTP 510 Credit 6 Subject Category UC Year 2 nd Semester III

 - To provide the basic concept of economic development and its main indicators. - To provide the crucial theories of economic development and their viability in a economy. - To explain the role of economic planning and policies in economic development.